-1.4 Communicating with the Host
+1.6 A Second Program: Communicating with the Host

-Now you are ready for a second program, talkingPIC.c, that provides keyboard input to the NU32 and prints output to the host computer screen.
+You are now ready for a second program, talkingPIC.c, that provides keyboard input to the NU32 and prints output to the host computer screen.
 These capabilities are quite useful for user interaction and debugging.
 To gain access to these capabilities, we will compile talkingPIC.c with the NU32 library, NU32.c and NU32.h.
 This library will be discussed in Chapter 4.

-1.4.1 NU32 with a Bootloader
+1.6.1 Bootloaded Version